Geonkick-Synthesizer/redkite/README.md

 An application that is developed in a particular GUI toolkit is loading in its address space GUI plugins that are developed with different versions of the same or different GUI toolkit.
-Using well known GUI toolkits for this purpose can cause a lot of conflicts.
+Using well known GUI toolkits for this purpose can cause a lot of issues.
 For example, often these conflicts arise in music software when a Digital Audio Workstation as a host is loading GUI audio plugins.
-The Redkite GUI toolkit is developed to address this issue, and provide a way to develop easily self-sufficient GUI plugins apart from developing standalone applications.
+The Redkite GUI toolkit is developed to address this issue, and provide a way to develop easily self-sufficient GUI plugins that can be embedded the host GUI.

 ### Goals

  * Generally to have the same basic properties as common GUI toolkits.

- * Many instances of the same or different version of the toolkit must be able to run without problems in the same process address space.
+ * Many instances of the same or different versions of the toolkit must be able to run without problems in the same process address space.

  * Can be easily linked statically.
 Shared libraries that are developed